-2017 Individual Goals.
+2018 Individual Goals.
 As described above, our CEO does not have individual goals separate from the Company's corporate objectives.
-For our other NEOs, the total cash incentive payout for 2017 was based on a weighting of 50% corporate and 50% individual goals.
+For our other NEOs, the total cash incentive payout for 2018 was based on a weighting of 50% corporate and 50% individual goals.
 Our CEO recommends individual goals for each NEO, which are aligned with our business strategy and linked with corporate goals, and our Compensation Committee approves these goals.
-The 2017 individual goals for the NEOs include those listed below.
+The individual goals for our NEOs relate to critical responsibilities of each NEO that go beyond the corporate goals and are significant to our success.
+The 2018 individual goals for the NEOs include those listed below.
 These specific goals were in addition to the general responsibilities each officer had for managing his respective functional operational area.
-In early 2018, based on the recommendation of our CEO, as well as the observations by Compensation Committee members of these officers and its own assessment of each NEO's effectiveness, the Compensation Committee determined the level of achievement of each NEO's individual performance goals as follows: